-Pursuant to the Union's bylaws, after the Union becomes aware a Member has violated the Canadian Model or tested non-negative on a site-access A&D test, the Member must be assessed by a Substance Abuse Expert and comply with the resulting recommendations as a condition of being eligible for future dispatches.
+After the Union becomes aware a Member has violated the Canadian Model, excluding required site access testing.
+The Member must be assessed by a Substance Abuse Expert and comply with the resulting recommendations as a condition of being eligible for future dispatches.